mattyoung101/tamara/README.md

 <!-- mtoc-end -->

 ## Introduction
-TaMaRa is a plugin for Yosys that automatically adds Triple Modular Redundancy (TMR) to any circuit to improve its reliability in space and other safety-critical applications.
+TaMaRa is a plugin for Yosys that automatically adds Triple Modular Redundancy (TMR) to any circuit to improve its reliability in space and other harsh environments, particularly for safety critical applications like aerospace, medicine and defence.

 TODO: thesis abstract here